AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/analytics/rainfocus-experience.md

 >[!IMPORTANT]
 >
->Adobe have recently announced the deprecation of JWT tokens in favor of OAuth, the RainFocus Source Connector will be migrating to OAuth in the near future to accommodate this.
+>Adobe has recently announced the deprecation of JWT tokens in favor of OAuth, the RainFocus Source Connector will be migrating to OAuth in the near future to accommodate this.

 ### Gather required credentials